 Talent acquisition professionals also take on additional assignments that are separate from standard HR tasks, including retention, performance assessments and continued staff development.
 To meet this growing demand, many organizations separate talent acquisition from HR entirely in order to ensure the necessary resources are being devoted to candidate sourcing and engagement.

 marketing to job seekers

 The function of talent acquisition stretches beyond HR and into the realms of marketing and PR, too.
-Talent acquisition teams are just as much specialists in employer-brand building as they are in candidate assessments.
+Talent acquisition teams are just as much specialists in employer-brand buildinglinke as they are in candidate assessments.
 Companies with successful talent acquisition strategies treat talent as an audience to be reached, and craft targeted messaging accordingly.
 By taking into account the latest trends in worker expectations, talent acquisition teams ensure their own companies' benefits programs are up to date and that they're providing the right perks to draw top talent to their organizations.

 To learn more about the importance of a talent acquisition strategy, and why your business needs one, click here.